-Epilepsy, including seizure disorders, is the fourth most common neurological disease, and there about 80,000 patients in the State of Ohio currently living with the condition.
-Despite its prevalence, and the serious impediment it can cause in the lives of people with the disease, scientists have yet to find a cure.
+Epilepsy, including seizure disorders, is the fourth most common neurological disease, and there are about 80,000 patients in the State of Ohio currently living with the condition.
+Despite its prevalence and the serious impediment it can cause in the lives of people with the disease, scientists have yet to find a cure.
 Thankfully, there are ways to manage the condition and keep seizures and side effects to a minimum.
 One such treatment is medical marijuana, which is now available in Ohio.
 Epilepsy patients are eligible to use medical marijuana to ease their symptoms and control seizures.

 Medical Marijuana and Epilepsy and Other Seizure Disorders